n-poulsen/GranADA/README.md

   * Develop ideas for what we will want to include in our data story.
 * November 25th: Milestone 02

 # Questions for TAa
 * Are we allowed to make certain "researched" assumptions:
   * Could we say that if one country produces a lot of a certain crop, and a neighboring country with the same climate doesn't produce any, that they have the potential to start producing that crop?
   * Can we make suggestions for how localized food production could look like for "example" countries?

+# What we expect to do for milestone 3

+After preprocessing the data and done different analysis on it, we decided to follow the structure below for the final data story.
+The structure goes from a general overview of globalization and then goes deeper into the analysis of regions, then even more specifically some products.

+1. **Globalization over the years:** Globalization is a fact but….
+  * In which countries have the import/export production increased over the years?
+Plt normalized by population.
+  * Which countries trade the most between each other?
+Plot in a map: you select a country and it can tell you it.
+  * Orrrr, you select a country and in the map you see with which countries they have a highest similarity in the products imported/exported (we expect to see clusters of countries)

+2. **Regions:** Study what is going on in some regions
+  * Here we would start making the link with the them social good by analyzing the trades between some regions and the rest of the world and finding out whether these regions have been marginalized

+3. **Specific products:**
+  * Studying trendy foods like quinoa, chia, ...
+  * Focus on one type of food for the moment and then see how deep the analysis can get

+## Timeline for milestone 3

+* December 1st: Finish step number 1 in the structure
+* December 8th: Finish step 2 and 3 in the structure
+* Starting December 9th: Start working on the data story